jmannisto/Multi-Label-Image-Classification/README.md

         └── models         <- Scripts to train models and then use trained models to make │                 predictions
-            ├── train_model.py <- general script for training and evaluating model └── predict_labels.py <- script for predicting labels for
+            ├── train_model.py <- general script for training and evaluating model ├── train_model_threshold.py <- alternative script for training and evaluating model with functionality for setting prediction threshold
+            └── predict_labels.py <- script for predicting labels for

 --------